 - a.
 Hypothalamic hormones: Origin, chemistry and actions and mechanism of action; - b.
-Anterior pituitary & hormones: Hypothalamic pituitary regulation, - c.
-General chemistry, Physiological action, mechanism of action and metabolism of prolactin-growth hormone family, - d. glycoprotein hormone family, corticotrophins and other pro-opiomelanocortin peptides; - e. posterior pituitary: Release, regulation and actions of vasopressin and oxytocin. - f.
+Anterior pituitary & hormones: Hypothalamic pituitary regulation, a.
+Anatomy and histology of gland; Formation and secretion of thyroid hormones; Thyroid hormones in peripheral tissues, Function f thyroid hormone,

+- d. glycoprotein hormone family, corticotrophins and other pro-opiomelanocortin peptides; - e. posterior pituitary: Release, regulation and actions of vasopressin and oxytocin. - f.
 Causes and effect of over and under production of hypothalamic and pituitary hormones - g.
 Hypothalamic, pituitary and thyroid, adrenocortical, gonadal and other axis.